PanicInitiative/PanicButton/README.md

     * ```cd /opt/android-sdk-linux```
     * ```./tools/android```
     * Select and Install Android 2.3.3 Api
-* Download and extract Android Studio to any location For example : I extracted to ```/opt/android-studio```
+* Download and extract Android Studio to any location.
+  For example : I extracted to ```/opt/android-studio```

 * Clone panic button source code